 Sound grazing management of forage crops is essential to maximise yield, feed quality and utilisation.
-Strip grazing or small block grazing with an electric fence will allow the crop to be utilised more effectively.
-Losses caused by trampling can be kept to a minimum, gorging can to some degree be managed and by controlling stock movements, the paddock can be utilised effectively.
+Strip grazing or small block grazing will allow the crop to be utilised more effectively.
+To minimise trampling and gorging, it is advised to manage stock movements.
 Back-fencing of multiple-graze crops, together with fertiliser top-dressing and timely irrigation will maximise the potential of the paddock.
 For tall crops like sorghum and forage maize, wider row spacing will tend to reduce trampling losses.

 Avoid introducing empty, hungry animals onto a lush crop as various illnesses may result.
 Stock should have access to good clean water.
 This is especially important over summer when evaporation rates are higher and will help prevent suppression of appetite and consequent production setbacks.
-It's advisable to introduce animals onto a forage crop slowly at first, so that the rumen can adjust to the change to a high quality diet.
+It is advisable to introduce animals onto a forage crop slowly at first, so that the rumen can adjust to the change of a high quality diet.

 Brassicas are highly digestible and have a low fibre content, so access to roughage such as hay or a run-off to dry pasture may provide a more balanced diet and improved performance.
-Leafy millet and sorghum offer a reasonably well balanced feed, but become fibrous and lower in energy and protein as they mature later in the season, although forage pennisetum tends to have improved attributes over millet.
+Leafy millet and sorghum offer a reasonably well balanced feed, but become fibrous and lower in energy and protein as they mature later in the season.